AndreaScorr/corsoGit/README.md

 * ```python
   def drive(speed, seconds):
   ```
-  Move the robot with `speed` for `seconds`
+  Move the robot with `speed` for `seconds`.

 * ```python
   def turn(speed, seconds):
   ```
-  Turn tje robot with `speed` for `seconds`
+  Turn tje robot with `speed` for `seconds`.

 * ```python
   def find_golden_token():
   ```
-  Use the metod `R.see()`to get a list of all the markers the robot can see, scroll the list and return the distance, the angle and the code of the nearest token
+  Use the metod `R.see()`to get a list of all the markers the robot can see, scroll the list and return the distance, the angle and the code of the nearest token if exists, otherwise returns -1.

 * ```python
   def init():